 “Silas Laramie rolled a cart on top of me.
 That accident,” Tommy said.
 At the same time, he suddenly pulled back the sheets covering his lower body.
-He was fully clothed, but Anna couldn’t help but see his mangled legs, twisted horribly out of shape like he was a children’s rag doll.
+He was fully clothed, but Anna could see his mangled legs, twisted horribly out of shape like he was a children’s rag doll.

 Anna breathed hard through her nose.
 She couldn’t believe the evil of the man they were dealing with.

 “Tommy?
 I need you to tell me everything that happened.
-Everything, you hear?” she said, pulling a chair to sit down beside him, and taking a hold of the man’s hand.
+Everything, you hear?” she said, pulling a chair to sit down beside him, and taking hold of the man’s hand.

 Chapter 14